Yurlov/coaclient_java/README.rst

     scope - by default used "view_profile", for business use "access_business_api".

 Throws:
-``CreateClientAppException`` - if any error occured while creating client config
+``CreateClientAppException`` - if any error occurred while creating client config

 ::